pyralog/pyralog/MEMORY_ONLY_MODE.md

 Memory-Only Mode provides **10-100× performance improvement** for workloads that don't require durability.
 Combined with replication and optional snapshots, it offers a flexible balance between speed and reliability.

-**Key takeaway**: For ephemeral data, memory-only mode eliminates the disk bottleneck entirely, enabling DLog to reach its theoretical performance limits.
+**Key takeaway**: For ephemeral data, memory-only mode eliminates the disk bottleneck entirely, enabling Pyralog to reach its theoretical performance limits.

 ---